Scalable Temporal Anomaly Causality Discovery in Large Systems: Achieving Computational Efficiency with Binary Anomaly Flag Data: Abstract

 \section{Abstract}

-Extracting anomaly causality facilitates diagnostics once monitoring systems detect system faults.
-Identifying anomaly causes in large systems involves investigating a more extensive set of monitoring variables across multiple subsystems.
-However, learning causal graphs comes with a significant computational burden that restrains the applicability of most existing methods in real-time and large-scale deployments.
+{Extracting anomaly causality facilitates diagnostics once monitoring systems detect system faults.
+Identifying anomaly causes in large systems involves investigating a broader set of monitoring variables across multiple subsystems.
+However, learning graphical causal models (GCMs) comes with a significant computational burden that restrains the applicability of most existing methods in real-time and large-scale deployments.
 In addition, modern monitoring applications for large systems often generate large amounts of binary alarm flags, and the distinct characteristics of binary anomaly data---the meaning of state transition and data sparsity---challenge existing causality learning mechanisms.
-This study proposes an anomaly causal discovery approach (\textsc{AnomalyCD}), addressing the accuracy and computational challenges of generating causal graphs from binary flag data sets.
-The \textsc{AnomalyCD} framework presents several strategies, such as anomaly flag characteristics incorporating causality testing, sparse data and link compression, and edge pruning adjustment approaches.
-We validate the performance of this framework on two datasets: monitoring sensor data of the readout-box system of the Compact Muon Solenoid experiment at CERN, and a public data set for information technology monitoring.
-The results demonstrate the considerable reduction of the computation overhead and moderate enhancement of the accuracy of temporal causal discovery on binary anomaly data sets.
+This study proposes an anomaly causal discovery approach (\textsc{AnomalyCD}), addressing the accuracy and computational challenges of generating GCMs from temporal binary flag datasets.
+The \textsc{AnomalyCD} presents several strategies, such as anomaly data-aware causality testing, sparse data and prior link compression, and edge pruning adjustment approaches.
+We validate the performance of the approach on two datasets: monitoring sensor data from the readout-box system of the Compact Muon Solenoid experiment at CERN, and a public dataset from an information technology monitoring system.
+The results on temporal GCMs demonstrate a considerable reduction of computation overhead and a moderate enhancement of accuracy on the binary anomaly datasets.
+Source code: \href{https://github.com/muleina/AnomalyCD}{https://github.com/muleina/AnomalyCD} }